linkeddatacenter/kees/README.md

 ###  Constructor must have always a type

-The object refereed by the  of kees:from propery MUS have a type.
+The object referred by the of kees:from propery, MUS have a type.
 If not provided rdfs:Resource MUST be used.

 ```sparql
 CONSTRUCT { ?fromUri a rdfs:Resource }